-The CSPs, such as the encryption key, are written directly to registers or submitted via the FIFO channel to be stored within the TCT Crypto Engine Core 5.3.3 hardware.
-The remainder of the Qualcomm Snapdragon 625 SoC, which is not part of the TCT Crypto Engine Core, either passes the Critical Security Parameters (CSP) from the software executing on top of the SoC to the TCT Crypto Engine Core, or as a "user" of cryptographic services generates the CSP and delivers them to the TCT Crypto Engine Core.
+The CSPs, such as the encryption key, are written directly to registers or submitted via the FIFO channel to be stored within the TCT Crypto Engine Core 5.3.4 hardware.
+The remainder of the Qualcomm Snapdragon 660 SoC and 636 SoC, which are not part of the TCT Crypto Engine Core, either passes the Critical Security Parameters (CSP) from the software executing on top of the SoC to the TCT Crypto Engine Core, or as a "user" of cryptographic services generates the CSP and delivers them to the TCT Crypto Engine Core.